CarinaAJ/ms1-aurora-borealis/README.md

 ### Unfixed Bugs

 I noticed that on larger screens (1800px and up) when zooming out (90%) that my second hero banner does not stretch through the entirety on the screen anymore.
 This is due to the fact that the width of the image is only 1950px.
 For the main and contact section I used images with over 2000px in width.
-It took me a long time to find a suitable banner and adjust it for my purposes so I decided to not swap the banner at the last minute for this very specific scenario.
-Although I'd like to address this in the future.
+It took me a long time to find a suitable banner and adjust it for my purposes so I decided to leave it for now as it is a very specific scenario but plan to address it in the future.

 I would have liked to implement a 'back to top' button as the site contains a lot of text.
-During my research it seemed that I could have worked around it with the 'a' tag the best solution seems to be javascript which is outside this first module.
+During my research it seemed that I could have worked around it with the 'a' tag, and the best solution seems to be javascript which is outside this first module.
 So I decided to leave it out completely.

 ### Libraries & Programs used: